MicrosoulV3/TTv3-Simple-File-Uploader/README.md

 # TTv3-Simple-File-Uploader
-Simple easy drop-in for TTv3.
-3 files to upload and try it out.
-No database tables

 Its useful for sending quick files to friends and thats what I made it for, but you can do whatever.